 - Providing test information or answers

 Test and Quiz dates will be announced in class and posted on the class website.
 All students are expected to take assessments on the assigned date.
-If a student is absent on the day of the test, they are expected to take it during study period (follow the study period test make up schedule) or after school.
+If a student is absent on the day of the test, they are expected to take it during study period.

 Students are encouraged to email Mrs. Campbell or request make up work via the office.
 This will help you stay on track with your school work and not fall behind.

 Electronic Devices - Occasionally we will utilize electronic devices for class projects and activities.
 These items are only allowed when permission has been given by the teacher.
-Students who abuse the policy will have their device confiscated and face the consequences set forth in the student code of conduct.
+Students who abuse the policy will have their device confiscated and turned in to the office.

 Backpacks, Food, and Water – Backpacks and food are not allowed in the classroom.
 Repeat offenders will be referred to administration.
 Water is allowed in the classroom as long as it is in a bottle or other clear container.
 If you arrive to class with your backpack, you will be instructed to return it to your locker and get a tardy slip.